jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`right_sidebar_theme`__

-  Changes the color mode of the right sidebar, the following options are available: `'dark'`, `'light'` or `null` to inherit the color mode of the page.
+  Changes the color mode of the right sidebar, the following options are available: `'dark'`, `'light'` or `null` (the default) to inherit the color mode of the page.
+Note the AdminLTE v4 right sidebar is a plain Bootstrap offcanvas, so forcing a mode here makes it fight the color mode of the rest of the page.

 - __`right_sidebar_title`__